Threat intelligence is nothing new.

 Applying the most current tactics, techniques, and procedures (TTPs) used in your industry and geographic location.

-In other words, threat-led pentesting helps testers assess an organization’s resilience against simulated real-world events.
+In other words, threat intelligence-led pentesting helps testers assess an organization’s resilience against simulated real-world events.
 Since this is exactly what pentesting is intended to do, there is a clear value to incorporating threat intelligence in the pentesting process.

 Pentest Threat Profiling

-So what does threat-led pentesting look like in practice?
+So what does threat intelligence-led pentesting look like in practice?
 First, the pentester must identify:

 Which assets are most at risk